kieranjsharkey/Stan-code-for-self-consistent-multispecies-models/Readme.md

 * Hybrid Richards-Gompertz = GR

 The relevant R code is then run mc_[model_name].R.
 Runtime for all two-species models is upwards of 16 hours, often taking more than 24h to complete.

-## Data ##

-All output data is returned as .csv files.
-Headings are common for STAN.
-Hierachical parameters have [#] next to their names to associate them to a particular well.
-Hyperparameters are called [parameter]_mean, or [parameter]_sd as in the .STAN code.